-The consolidated financial statements of the Company and its subsidiaries (together "the Group") for the year ended 31 December 2022 were authorised for issue by the Directors on 18 April 2023.
-The Company is a public limited company incorporated in Scotland and is listed on Bursa Securities and SGX-ST. The principal activities of the Group are oil palm plantation owners, tourism resort operators, manufacturers of constant viscosity ("CV") block rubber and property development.
+The consolidated financial statements of the Company and its subsidiaries (together "the Group") for the year ended 31 December 2024 were authorised for issue by the Directors on 16 April 2025.
+The Company is a public limited company incorporated in Scotland and is listed on Bursa Securities.
+The principal activities of the Group are oil palm plantation owners, hotel and resort operators, manufacturers of constant viscosity ("CV") block rubber, property development and leasing of properties.
 Further information on the Company's subsidiaries is in note 17.